 - Always store un-planted bulbs in a cool place between 40-50 deg.
 F.

 Preparation for Planting

 The base and roots of the bulb should be placed in lukewarm water for a few hours.
 Remember, if you cannot plant the bulbs immediately after receiving them, store them at a cool temperature between 40-50 degrees F.

-Plant bulbs in a nutritious potting compost, many are available pre-mixed.
+Plant bulbs in a nutritious potting compost.
+Many of these are available pre-mixed.
 Plant the bulb up to its neck in the potting compost, being careful not to damage the roots.
 Press the soil down firmly to set the bulb securely in place after planting.

 Placement and Watering

 Plant the bulb, or place the potted bulb in a warm place with direct light since heat is necessary for the development of the stems.
 The ideal temperature is 68 to 70 degrees F. Water sparingly until the stem appears, then, as the bud and leaves appear, gradually water more.
 At this point, the stem will grow rapidly and flowers will develop after it has reached full growth.

 Bulbs will flower in 7-10 weeks as a general rule.
 In winter the flowering time will be longer than in spring.
 Set up your planting schedule between October and April with this in mind.
 To achieve continuous bloom, plant at intervals of 2 weeks for stunning color in your home or garden.

 After Flowering: after the Amaryllis has stopped flowering, it can be made to flower again.
 Cut the old flowers from the stem after flowering, and when the stem starts to sag, cut it back to the top of the bulb.

 Leaf Growth and Development: continue to water and fertilize as normal all summer, or for at least 5-6 months, allowing the leaves to fully develop and grow.
 When the leaves begin to yellow, which normally occurs in the early fall, cut the leaves back to about 2 inches from the top of the bulb and remove the bulb from the soil.